computer-science-engineering/learning-computer-science/README.md

 ## Usage

-Highly recommended to open/use this repository using VS Code.
+Highly recommended to open/use this repository using [Visual Studio Code](https://code.visualstudio.com/).

 ## Continuous Integration